© Crown copyright 2019

 Our interactive dashboard shows data on the representation of protected characteristics in the Civil Service by grade and department over time and selected themes from the People Survey.
 This tool allows you to generate bespoke graphs and download data tables.

 1.1 Representation of different groups in the Civil Service

-Latest figures show that 53.9% of civil servants are women, 12.0% are ethnic minorities and 10.0% are disabled.
-Ethnic minority and disabled staff are still slightly underrepresented compared to the wider working population (13% of the UK’s working population were from ethnic minorities or were disabled as at September 2018), but their representation has increased since 2010, when 9.2% of civil servants were ethnic minorities and 7.6% were disabled.
+Latest figures show that 53.9% of civil servants are women, 12.7% are ethnic minorities and 11.7% are disabled.
+The representation of ethnic minority staff is in line with the wider working population (12.6% of the UK’s working population were from ethnic minorities in June 2019) whilst disabled staff are still slightly underrepresented (13.4% of the UK’s working population were disabled as at June 2019).

 The overall representation of women in the Civil Service has remained above 50% since 2010.
-For grades HEO and above, the proportion of women has increased from 2010 and is getting closer to achieving a gender balance.
+For grades HEO and above, the proportion of women has increased from 2010 and is getting closer to achieving gender parity.

 1.2 Gender balance

-Overall, 53.9% of the Civil Service are women in 2018.
-This varies by grade from 43.4% in the SCS to 57.2% at AA/AO level.
-The overall percentage has remained fairly stable since 2010 but for the Senior Civil Service, the percentage of women has increased each year.
+Overall, 53.9% of the Civil Service are women in 2019.
+This varies by grade from 45.2% in the Senior Civil Service (SCS) to 57.2% at AA/AO level.
+The overall percentage has remained fairly stable since 2010 but for the SCS, the percentage of women has increased each year.